Optical communication: Photophone

-Free-space optical communication
+Free-space

 Free-space optics (FSO) systems are employed for 'last mile' telecommunications and can function over distances of several kilometers as long as there is a clear line of sight between the source and the destination, and the optical receiver can reliably decode the transmitted information.
 Other free-space systems can provide high-data-rate, long-range links using small, low-mass, low-power-consumption subsystems which make them suitable for communications in space.
 Various planned satellite constellations intended to provide global broadband coverage take advantage of these benefits and employ laser communication for inter-satellite links between the several hundred to thousand satellites effectively creating a space-based optical mesh network.

 More generally, transmission of unguided optical signals is known as optical wireless communications (OWC).
 Examples include medium-range visible light communication and short-distance IrDA, using infrared LEDs.